Ken Rice (American football)

-Kenneth Earl Rice (September 14, 1939 – October 14, 2020) was an American professional football player who was an offensive tackle in the American Football League (AFL) for the Buffalo Bills, Oakland Raiders, and the Miami Dolphins.
+Kenneth Earl Rice (September 14, 1939 – October 14, 2020) was an American football offensive tackle and guard who played in the American Football League (AFL) for the Buffalo Bills, Oakland Raiders, and the Miami Dolphins.
 Rice played college football for the Auburn Tigers, where he was named a two-time All-American.
+He was selected by the Bills with the first overall pick of the 1961 AFL draft.

-Early years
+Early life

-Ken Rice was born in Attapulgus, Georgia on September 14, 1939 and moved to Bainbridge before high school.
+Ken Rice was born in Attapulgus, Georgia on September 14, 1939, and moved to Bainbridge before high school.
 At Bainbridge High School, Rice played football, basketball, baseball, and took part in track and field.
 In track and field, Rice was a three-time state champion in shot put, a state champion in the discus throw and participated in relay races.

 Rice received offers from FSU, Tennessee and Georgia Tech.
 Eventually, Rice chose to attend Auburn.

 College career

 Rice attended Auburn University from 1957 to 1960, playing for the Tigers on both the offensive and defensive lines.
 As a sophomore in 1958, Rice was named to the SEC's All-Sophomore Team as the Tigers posted a 9–0–1 record.
 Rice was named an All-American in 1959 and was voted the best offensive lineman in the SEC.
 In his senior season, Rice was once again named an All-American and was once again voted the best offensive lineman in the SEC.
 Rice was also voted the best defensive lineman in the conference that year.

 In 1992, Rice was elected into Auburn's Team of the Century by fans.
 Rice also lent his name to the Ken Rice Award, an annual award given to the best offensive lineman at Auburn.